Memorial Day Sale – Shop Now

 Rubber tiles are the most popular home gym flooring option on the market.
 They are durable, affordable, and known for their easy, DIY, interlocking installation.

-Homeowners love that installing rubber tiles is just like putting together a giant, life-size rubber puzzle.
+Homeowners love that installing rubber tiles is just like putting together a giant puzzle.
 Each tile contains interlocking edges that fit together in seconds.

 Choose from multiple thickness options to find the right choice to protect your subfloor.
-If you plan to drop some 100 lb. dumbbells, you’ll want to choose a thicker rubber tile.
+If you plan to drop 100 lb. dumbbells or heavier ones, you’ll want to choose a thicker rubber tile.

 Rubber Gym Flooring Rolls